SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 In the ***Status*** tab, we will be able to get an overall status of the event broker service, know the number of active connections, the number of queues used, the state of the service, its version, when was it created, who created it, if it is part of a high availability group.
 Also, if this event broker service is part of a mesh.
 See screenshot above

 👉 In the `EU-North-Broker` event broker service, go to the ***Connect*** tab of the event broker service.

-In the ***Connect*** tab, we can see the connection details available for the event broker service depending on the protocol we want to use, e.g. the host, the port, the username and password to connect to the event broker service.
+In the ***Connect*** tab, we can see the connection details available for the event broker service depending on the protocol we want to use, e.g. the host, the port, the username and the password to connect to the event broker service.
 Depending on the protocol we use to connect, sometimes we might also need to provide Message VPN details, this is also included here.

 <p align = "center">
     <img alt="Event Broker - Connect" src="assets/event-broker-connect.png" width="90%"/><br/>